leonardehrenfried/blog/_posts/2013-04-05-editing-scala-with-vim.md

 been using that for the last couple of months.
 Sadly, the plugin is really, really slow which makes it pretty unusable to me.

-There is no question that the languages is beautiful but the tools aren't.
+There is no question that the language is beautiful but the tools aren't.

 ####Enter vim